 - 27.1.
-For each year, the Regasification Licensee will submit its RRS to the Commission. - 27.2.
-The purposes of the RRS are to allow the Commission to: - (a) identify how the Regasification Licensee is performing relative to forecast outcomes, and the reasons for any differences; and - (b) make consistent assessments over time of the Regasification Licensee's cost efficiency and productivity, which will inform regulatory determinations.
+For each year, the Transportation Licensee will submit its RRS to the Commission. - 27.2.
+The purposes of the RRS are to allow the Commission: - (a) to identify how the Transportation Licensee is performing relative to forecast outcomes, and the reasons for any differences; and - (b) to make consistent assessments over time of the Transportation Licensee's cost efficiency and productivity, which will inform regulatory determinations.